openfoodfacts/robotoff/doc/references/predictions/image-orientation.md

 2. **Insight Generation**: When text is detected with non-upright orientation (≥95% confidence) in a selected image, an `image_orientation` insight is generated.

-3. **Rotation Application**: When the insight is accepted, the selected image is rotated to the correct orientation via the Product Opener API, while preserving any crop bounding boxes.
+3. **Rotation Application**: When the insight is accepted, or if the insight was marked as automatically processable, the selected image is rotated to the correct orientation via the Product Opener API, while preserving any crop bounding boxes.

 ## Technical Implementation